dirkraft/getprofile/README.md

   - Periodically pull updates when the user is idle, and we are relatively sure that they are not currently editing any profile files.
+  - Transparently encrypt secrets in and out of git.
+So the sensitive stuff in the repo is secured by more than where the git repo lives (e.g. GitHub).

 ### Development